 Dave Bittner: [00:06:24:14] Controlling data access in your organization, who has access to what, can be a persistent challenge and as companies move more of their resources to the cloud, the complexity can get out of hand.
 Balaji Parimi is CEO and co-founder of CloudKnox, and he makes the case for moving away from traditional role based access control and toward adopting activity based authorization.

 Balaji Parimi: [00:07:17:22] That's been working great for some time, but when it comes to cloud computing, there are a lot more risks and a lot more inherent things that make this approach very risky.
-For example, in the traditional world, if you're not looking at cloud computing,for that matter, you're basically looking at managing a physical server like a Windows machine or a [PHONETIC: Rex] machine, or a Unix machine, and if something happens there, the damage is confined to just that one machine.
+For example, in the traditional world, if you're not looking at cloud computing, or virtualization for that matter, you're basically looking at managing a physical server like a Windows machine, or a Linux machine, or a Unix machine, and if something happens there, the damage is confined to just that one machine.